Duugu/Sku/index.md

 - [SkuFluegel r6](https://github.com/Duugu/SkuFluegel/releases/download/r6a/SkuFluegel-r6a-wrath.zip) (Sep 1st, 2022), addon for sighted players<br>

 # Release notes

+## Changes in Sku r31.5
+- The auction history database is disabled and empty until the auction house re-work is done.

 ## SkuMapper r2.2
 - Object waypoints (green): first 3 are now shown in yellow and the "limit" filter is applied to them